 By Noam Wiener

-Noam Wiener is a doctoral student at the University of Michigan Law School.
+Noam Wiener is an Israeli doctoral candidate at the University of Michigan Law School.
 His research focuses on international criminal law.